LashawnFofung/Cryptopunks-NFT-Analysis-Project/Results/CryptoPunks NFT Analysis Report.md

 This is a fundamental first step in data exploration, providing a quick overview of the dataset's volume.
 A high count suggests a bustling market, while a low count might indicate niche activity.
 It helps in understanding the scale of the data.

+This foundational metric reveals 19,920 total NFT sales, highlighting the active and extensive scale of the CryptoPunks market within the dataset and providing a crucial baseline for further analysis.

 <h1></h1>